l15k4/scalajs-rx-idb/README.md

 ## Examples

+* The best place to look at examples is IndexedDbSuite
-Note that the crud operations accept either anything that is `Iterable` or any `com.viagraphs.idb.Store.Key`
+* Note that the crud operations accept either anything that is `Iterable` or any `com.viagraphs.idb.Store.Key`

 ```scala
 val obj1 = Map("x" -> 0) // store values might be anything that upickle manages to serialize